Sunday, March 25, 2012

 Many of us want to follow the rules.
 To the letter.
 Even if the spirit is lost sometimes.
 A G Gardner's famous essay "All about a Dog" sums up this approach brilliantly.
 There are some rules which should never be broken.
 Otherwise it may compromise safety of life and limbs of persons.
 But there are many other rules which are not that sacrosanct.
 Breaking them would not amount to much violation and may even achieve the welfare of the majority.

 He called his next in command and instructed him to take my joining report and assign me some work.
-Branch Manager was himself ready but the others had their own reservations since it was already afternoon.
+Branch Manager was himself ready but the others had their own reservations since it was already afternoon and more than half of the day was over.
 He understood their hesitation.
 "This boy has come all the way from Bangalore to work with you.
 He may serve the bank for thirty or forty years.
 What difference will half-a-day make?
 Why waste a day?
 Put him on the job.
 Make him work till the office closes today.
 Let him start learning from today.
 If you so desire, record that he has joined in the evening and pay him salary from tomorrow".
 The others complied without a murmur.
 I was put on rolls on the same day and paid salary from that day itself.
 I worked till close of office and went to Hotel thereafter.

 All bank work was manual in those days and a good handwriting was an asset for bank employee then.
 Branch Manager had a very good handwriting and one could never find a mistake in any work he did in the bank.
 He had his own methods to check the working of different sections and correcting them whenever necessary.
 After observing my handwriting for a few days he called me once and advised me.
 "You have a very good handwriting.
 Keep it that way.
 It will take you far in life and career", was his advice.
 He was enquiring about my stay and food arrangements from time to time.
 He gave me some books on Banking and advised me to read them thoroughly.
 I worked with him for for about one year before my transfer to Bangalore.
 He retired shortly and remained my well wisher till he left for the next world.